BenjaminBossan/code-checker/README.md

 Simply open **`index.html`** in any modern browser (no server needed).
 Click *Load JSON* and select the file you just generated.

 * Treemap tiles are sized by *log(lines)*.
-* Colour by any metric – complexity, expressions, statements, lines, code duplication.
+* Colour by any metric – complexity, expressions, statements, lines, type coverage, code duplication.
 * Hover for a quick tooltip, click for full source code

 ![Example](screenshot.png)